 Things to do in San Diego at night include Belmont Park, no matter your age.
 Kids, teens, and adults love coming to the seaside amusement park on Mission Beach to eat in one of the many restaurants, take advantage of carnival games and rides, and maybe even sip a famous craft beer at Draft.

 The arcade, bumper cars, mini-bowling, mini-golf, and rides have seasonal hours, though they tend to stay open a bit later on the weekends.
 It’s completely free to enter Belmont Park, but you can buy wristbands or a la carte rides and games.

-19. Pull Up to a Drive In Movie
+24. Pull Up to a Drive-In Movie

 A couple of drive-in movie theaters open in San Diego at night.
-Try South Bay Drive-In located in Imperial Beach, a three-screen theater that opened in 1958, where you can watch movies in your car seven days a week.
+Try South Bay Drive-In near Imperial Beach, a three-screen theater that opened in 1958, where you can watch movies in your car seven days a week.
 Listen over FM radio while munching on snacks from the snack bar.

 Santee Drive-In is another excellent choice that has been around since 1958.
 Movies from the two screens are broadcast over high-definition FM radio.
 They also have a snack bar and restrooms.